 Chuck Hansen to Speak at 15th Pipeline Technology Conference in Berlin on Watertightness Testing of Cured-In-Place Pipe

-15th Pipeline Technology Conference, March 30-March 2, Estrel Congress Center, Berlin, Germany.
+15th Pipeline Technology Conference, March 30-April 2, Estrel Congress Center, Berlin, Germany.

 Machine-Intelligent Technology Digitally Delivers New Level of Infrastructure Governance & Stewardship to Ensure Water Asset Resiliency